Apply now and save $75! App fee waived for ALL Spring II applicants!

 How to Prepare for School Leadership

 Teachers make a difference in children’s lives in many ways.
-They help a child discover a passion for a subject.
+They help young people discover a passion for a subject.
 They stand by ready to lend an ear.
 They compel students to find multiple solutions to a problem.

 The First Step for Moving Into School Leadership Roles

-Before researching graduate programs, check with your state to find out its requirements for administrative roles in education.
-Start with the state’s department of education website.
+Before researching graduate programs, teachers should check with their state to identify specific requirements for administrative roles and leadership positions in education.
+Conducting research on a state’s department of education website is a good place to start.

 Learn more about Eastern Washington University’s online Master of Education — Educational Leadership program.